weaveworks/weave/site/features.md

 Weave can assign unique IP addresses to each container across the network.
-To make this work, weave must be told what range of addresses to allocate from, on each host.
-For example:
+To make this work, weave must be told what range of addresses to allocate from, for example:

     host1# weave launch -alloc 10.2.3.0/24

-The `run` and `attach` commands will then allocate an address automatically if none is specified, i.e.:
+The `run`, `start`, `attach` and `expose` commands will then allocate an address automatically if none is specified, i.e.:

     host1# D=$(weave run -t -i ubuntu)

 Weave uses the Docker Events API to learn when a container has exited and hence can release its IP address.

+You must specify the same range with `-alloc` on each host, and you cannot mix weaves started with and without -alloc.

 You may wish to `weave stop` and re-launch to change some config or to upgrade to a new version; provided the underlying protocol hasn't